A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Blaming myself for you knowing it’s survival guilt Using it to mask all the pain i felt

+He froze and stood still, all his movements seemingly being used for thought

 the last vestige of hope is wiped

 Thats all there is in a crisis, trying